FlorentCLMichel/learning_with_ai/ZKP.md

 To scale ZKPs, we can verify proofs *inside* other proofs.
 * **Recursion:** A ZKP circuit that verifies a ZKP proof.
 Allows for infinite chains of computation *via* Incrementally Verifiable Computation (IVC) (e.g., Halo2):

-  * IVC is a powerful technique that allows a Prover to prove the correctness of a long-running, multi-step computation by providing a proof for each step that "incorporates" the proof of the previous step.
+  * IVC is a powerful technique that allows a Prover to prove the correctness of a long-running, multi-step computation by providing a proof for each step that “incorporates” the proof of the previous step.
 Instead of generating one massive proof for an entire 10-hour computation, IVC allows you to:

     1. Perform Step 1 and generate Proof 1.